 – 1st in Group A & Group B progress to the final and qualify directly to the WFC Final round

-– 2nd in each group play a quarter final against the 3rd placed team from the other group.
+– 2nd in each group play a semi-final against the 3rd placed team from the other group.
 The winners of this progress to the 3rd placed match and both qualify directly to the WFC Final round

 In Europe, each team will play once against each of the other teams in their group.
 Based on the results from these group matches, a total of 10 teams will qualify according to the following: